Are you an experienced reptile keeper looking for an intelligent, active and unique pet?

 Asian water monitors are the second largest lizard on the planet.
 Some males can reach over eight feet.

-Their size and prehistoric appearance has made them one of the most popular pet monitors.
+Their size and prehistoric appearance have made them one of the most popular pet monitors.
 However, their size also makes them a powerful reptile.
 They can cause serious damage, even to experienced handlers and must be respected.

 This species needs a very large enclosure (room-sized) and a varied diet.
 They should be fed a diet of chicks, fish, shrimp, insects and mice.